 - Toss in some green lentils

-- Simply add more vegetables like cucumber and peas
+- Simply add more vegetables like cucumber and peas.

-Avocado grapefruit salad with strawberries recipe
+Avocado grapefruit salad with strawberry and manchego

 - 2 medium ruby or red grapefruits